awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 ## Creating custom functions to verify passwords<a name="Appendix.Oracle.CommonDBATasks.CustomPassword"></a>

-You can create a custom password verification function in two ways\.
-If you want to use standard verification logic, and to store your function in the `SYS` schema, use the `create_verify_function` procedure\.
+You can create a custom password verification function in the following ways:
++ To use standard verification logic, and to store your function in the `SYS` schema, use the `create_verify_function` procedure\.
 If you want to use custom verification logic, or you don't want to store your function in the `SYS` schema, use the `create_passthrough_verify_fcn` procedure\.
++ To use custom verification logic, or to avoid storing your function in the `SYS` schema, use the `create_passthrough_verify_fcn` procedure\.

 ### The create\_verify\_function procedure<a name="Appendix.Oracle.CommonDBATasks.CustomPassword.Standard"></a>

-The `create_verify_function` procedure is supported for version 12\.1\.0\.2\.v5 and later of Oracle Database 12c Release 1 \(12\.1\), all Oracle Database 12c Release 2 \(12\.2\.0\.1\) versions, and all Oracle Database 19c versions\.

 You can create a custom function to verify passwords by using the Amazon RDS procedure `rdsadmin.rdsadmin_password_verify.create_verify_function`\.
+The `create_verify_function` procedure is supported for version 12\.1\.0\.2\.v5 and all higher major and minor versions of RDS for Oracle\.

 The `create_verify_function` procedure has the following parameters\.

 ****